 - Is a blend of lectures, labs, field trips, guest lecture presentations, networking opportunities, job placement, and a variety of skill sets taught by our state and nationally recognized chefs and professors;

-- Places emphasis on fundamental and advanced culinary arts techniques and hands-on, real world learning through working with our program director, faculty, managers, chefs, and cooks to operate a full-service catering operation, the San Jac Gator Café and Grill, a gourmet bakery, and a fine dining restaurant; and
+- Places emphasis on fundamental and advanced culinary arts techniques and hands-on, real world learning through working with our program director, faculty, managers, and chefs to operate a full-service catering operation, the San Jac Gator Café and Grill, a gourmet bakery, and a fine dining restaurant; and

-- Offers field trips to world-famous culinary destinations including Italy, Disney World, New Orleans, Detroit, and other local culinary events, food shows, and conventions
+- Offers field trips to local culinary events, food shows, and conventions.

 Accreditation by American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC) assures that a program is meeting at least a minimum of standards and competencies set for faculty, curriculum, and student services.